For an Ecological & Democratic Tourism!

 The key to true societal Progress, the type of progress that eludes us, is probably a combination of various frameworks.
 The key cannot be found unless the theories are put to the test, many times and in different places.
 The key may not always be the same, or we may need a set of keys.
 As no one holds the absolute truth or magic recipe, it would be useful if we could see more dialogue, rather than sectarianism and the narcissism of small differences, to understand what really transpired in the 20th century, the good, the bad and the ugly, and what is feasible and relevant today, in the 21st century and beyond.

 First and foremost we must note, something that corporate dominated mass media consistently hush and downplay: the great tradition of cooperatives and employee owned companies and their resilience.
 In the UK, despite decades of neoliberal policies, employee-owned companies still produce around 4% of GDP.
-In the United States, the Capitalist heartland, there are over 10 million active workers in employee owned enterprises of various types, of which there are over "300 democratic workplaces" with 7,000 workers and over USD 400m in annual revenues.
+In the United States, the "Capitalist" heartland, there are over 10 million active workers in employee owned enterprises of various types, of which there are over "300 democratic workplaces" with 7,000 workers and over USD 400m in annual revenues.
 The US Federation of Worker Cooperatives lists over 450 businesses in its directory.
 The International Cooperative Alliance established in 1895, tries to unite and represent 3 million cooperatives with "1 billion members" worldwide.

 At the level of communities and municipalities, there have been many experimental models over the century, surviving ones include Las Gaviotas in Colombia, Marinaleda in Spain (official website), Findhorn in Scotland, along with many other ecovillages, intentional communities and small co-housing initiatives, around the world.
 Some of these host visitors as a source of income, and use 'sociocratic' and 'holacratic' models.
 More political examples of successful communes include the Zapatista communities in Chiapas, Mexico, El Panal in Caracas, Venezuela and lately Rojava-AANES in north east Syria.
 In particular, and despite setbacks, Venezuela's Bolivarian process which bases socialism on the commune as its basic cell, is bearing fruit.
 At the corporate level, Mondragon Corporation, itself a network of 80 separate cooperatives in various sectors, is a famous, large-scale and successful example of workplace democracy, but there also many more smaller, struggling recuperated factories such as Indorca in Venezuela and BIOME in Greece, the latter producing competitively-priced ecological cleaning products.
-At the macro, international level, the Global Greens, an international federation of over 100 green political parties, is steadily becoming more influential thanks to electoral successes, the emerging Progressive International brings much needed networking, discussion and coordination between various internationalist, progressive, socialist, marxist and anarchist organizations, while the Athens-based "Initiative" is a network of 30 European Communist and Worker's parties.
+At the macro, international level, the Global Greens, an international federation of over 100 green political parties, is steadily becoming more influential thanks to electoral successes, the emerging Progressive International brings much needed networking, discussion and coordination between various internationalist, progressive, socialist, and ecological organizations, while the Athens-based "Initiative" is a network of 30 mostly European old-style Communist and Worker's parties.

-The current Chinese model, combining Deng Xiao Ping's economic reforms and the supposed renewed emphasis on Socialism and Marxism under Xi JInping (which could be reversed after the anti-covid protests), is philosophically innovative, introducing economic freedom to socialism, and economically successful having brought hundreds of millions out of poverty and ignorance and turning the country into a super-power.
+The Chinese model, combining Deng Xiao Ping's opening-up philosophy with a renewed emphasis on Socialism and Marxism under Xi Jinping and an increasing appreciation of the paramount importance of environmental sustainability (and rapid progress in sectors such as renewable energy and EVs), is a philosophically innovative and economically successful model that does justice to a great civilization, has brought hundreds of millions out of poverty and ignorance and turned a formerly weakened, colonized country, that the imperialists tried to hook on opium, into a proud and peaceful super-power.
 If poverty is "the worst form of violence", this is no mean feat.
 Deng's reasonable hypothesis was that it is easier to divide affluence than poverty.
-And, witnessing the sudden demise of the Soviet Union, he did not dare to opt for a multi-party system with free speech.
-Xi probably saw Deng's reforms going too far in terms of creating a new economically powerful oligarchy that could soon try to gain political power.
+And, witnessing the sudden demise of the Soviet Union, he did not opt for a multi-party system.
+Xi probably saw that the system was becoming imbalanced with a new economically powerful, and sometimes corrupt, oligarchy that could soon try to gain political power and remove all policies associated with the socialist project.
 Even before the pandemic, China shared many similarities and problems with the 'Western' model, including environmental pressures and growing inequality, authoritarianism and surveillance.
-During the pandemic it appears that the zero-Covid policy has created additional hardships.
-For an outsider, especially one living in a multi-party democracy with a long tradition of vibrant, open political disagreement, the level of state control, censorship and micromanagement of public opinion and collective memory is baffling and indicates nervousness rather than confidence.
-Still, one must be optimistic, given the long history, wisdom and achievements of the Chinese people, that, if anyone can do it, they will be the ones to fully attain the ever elusive combination of Liberté, Egalité, Fraternité one day, and peacefully assist the rest of the world, as they are already doing.
-As a very old civilization, the Chinese traditionally are not in a rush.
-Famously the late premier Zhou Enlai replied "it is too early to say" when asked about the importance of the Parisian May of 1968, misquoted ever since, that he was referring to the Parisian July of 1789.
-Criticisms aside, it is very important to note that unlike nearly all other major powers, China does not have a habit of bombing, invading or staging coups in other countries, but rather tends to assist them with their infrastructure in a win-win model without intervening in their politics, replacing the role of the IMF in recent decades, and one hopes it will continue in this constructive and peaceful path.
+During the pandemic it appears that the zero-Covid policy created additional hardships yet the end result was successful.
+For outsiders living in "multi-party parliamentary democracies" with heated party politics the level of state micromanagement of public opinion may appear baffling and indicate a lack of confidence.
+But if one understands the wisdom of building and improving a successful, direct democratic rather than multi-party, socialist model that is compatible with local characteristics, culture and traditions should be weary of the cheap anti-Chinese propaganda, fear and calls for trade protectionism, peddled by some big western media.
+One could be optimistic, given the long history and achievements of the Chinese people, that, if anyone can do it, it is them: to fully attain the ever elusive combination of Liberté, Egalité, Fraternité one day, and peacefully assist the rest of the world in this direction, as they are already doing.
+As one of the oldest and largest civilizations, the Chinese traditionally are not in a rush.
+Famously the late premier Zhou Enlai replied "it is too early to say" when asked about the importance of the Parisian May of 1968 (misquoted ever since, that he was referring to the Parisian July of 1789).
+It is also encouraging to note that unlike nearly all other major powers, China so far does not have a habit of bombing, invading or staging coups in other countries, but tends to assist them with their infrastructure in a win-win model without intervening in their politics, replacing the role of the IMF in recent decades, and any progressive person would hope it continues in this constructive and peaceful path while also expanding direct democracy inside.

 The Swiss Direct Democratic and Federalist tradition which empowers citizens through the ability to call federal referenda as well as the public assembly system (Landsgemeinde) still surviving in two cantons, is also inspiring and evidently successful.
 The model of The United Nations is perhaps Humanity's greatest idea, but one could not call it an achievement yet, as it lacks real power and a clear mandate.